Instantly.ai vs Apollo.io (2026): Why B2B Teams Use Both

 Apollo has the largest B2B database on earth.
 But their sending infrastructure shares IPs with millions of free users.
 That's a "noisy neighborhood."

 The Winning Strategy: Use Apollo to find the people.
 Use Instantly to talk to them.
+If you're deciding whether Apollo is the right data source in the first place, compare it against ZoomInfo here.

 Why Not HubSpot for Cold Email?